 Genevieve Smith, for “Love You to Pieces,” junior, double majoring in Literature – Creative Writing and Communication

 Taylor Worsham, for “The Ballroom Dance” and “An Episode,” junior, Literature – Creative Writing

 How to Apply

 In the file attachment, include only your student number and address on the top left-hand corner of the first page.
 Do not include your name.
 The judges consider applications anonymously.
 Put “Osborn Poetry Prize” in the email title.
 There are no restrictions on subject or style.
-The judges reserve the right not to award the scholarship, if no applications of winning quality are received.
+The judges reserve the right not to award the prize, if no applications of winning quality are received.
 Submission of your poems is considered permission to publish them in Snowdrifts.